-The warning streamer is attached to the link with a bent wire hook.
-To attach, open up the hook using a pair of pliers, attach the streamer and bend the hook firmly closed again.
-The link is attached to the envelope in the same way.
+The warning streamer is attached to the link with either a bent wire hook or a Maillon Rapide "quick-link" (3mm).

+To attach the bent wire hook, open up the hook using a pair of pliers, attach the streamer and bend the hook firmly closed again.
+The Maillon Rapide link is secured by tightening with a pair of pliers.
+The link is attached to the envelope by either method.

-If the maximum temperature indicated is 121°C or greater then the fabric and tapes in the top of the balloon must be inspected for signs of overheating-
+If the maximum temperature indicated is 121°C or greater then the fabric and tapes in the top of the balloon must be inspected for signs of overheating:-